danielfcollier/latex-paper-template-digest/README.md

-# Template for IEEE Conferences
+# Template for the Digest of IEEE Conferences

 Figures not included.
 It works well with ".eps", ".png", and ".pdf" files.